sosegon/numbers/README.md

 # Numbers

 It is a board casual game.
-The objective is to get the highest numbers in the board to defeat the AI.
-It's running live [here](https://sosegon.github.io/numbers/)
+The objective is to select the numbers in the board to increment the score and defeat the AI.
+It's running live [here](https://sosegon.github.io/numbers-demo/).

 ## How to play